Last Updated: March 27, 2025

 Disclaimer – We are not lawyers and we are not giving legal advice.
 These are merely some options and information.
 Consult an attorney in your area to determine all your options.

-In this guide, we'll explore the legalities of debt collection, practical steps to handle overdue debts, and how to protect yourself against potential lawsuits.
+In this guide, we'll explore the legalities of debt collection, practical steps to handle unpaid debts, and how to protect yourself against potential lawsuits.

 Speak to a debt expert for free and find out all your options.

 The Fair Debt Collection Practices Act protects consumers from predatory debt collectors.
-This federal law covers debt collectors pursuing personal debts such as medical, credit card, and mortgages.
+This federal law covers debt collectors pursuing various types of debts such as medical, credit card, and mortgages.
 Many states have an additional fair debt collection practices act that covers other creditors.
 You’ll have to check your own state to see if it has a FDCPA and the statute of limitations on debts.

 However, these actions are prohibited: